DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture2.md

 deficit
 - borrow from the rest of the world to be able to consume

 ### The Financial Account

-- It includes all short- and long-term financial transactions pertaining to both international trade and flows associated with portfolio shifts (stocks, bonds etc.)
+- It includes all short and long-term financial transactions pertaining to both international trade and flows associated with portfolio shifts (stocks, bonds etc.)

 KA = Capital Inflow (cr) – Capital outflow (dr)

 - The two main categories:
   - Portfolio investment
   - Direct investment (takeover or acquiring a substantial portion of a foreign company, i.e., ˃ 10%)